ibm-cloud-docs/security-compliance/faqs.md

 {: faq}
 {: support}

 Currently, you can't attach a rule to a profile.
-The {{site.data.keyword.compliance_short}}} supports two types of rules, predefined and user-defined.
+The {{site.data.keyword.compliance_short}} supports two types of rules, predefined and user-defined.

 * Predefined rules can be goals that are offered as part of controls that exist in a profile.
 * User-defined rules are created by you and can be attached directly to a scope for evaluation but cannot be included in a profile.